OWASP/www-policy/operational/expense-reimbursement.md

 ## Travel and Travel Assistance

-The [Travel policy](TBA) governs Travel and travel assistance.
 The Foundation will not process unapproved travel expenses claims under the expenses policy.

 If Travel is pre-approved, travel expenses are subject to the reimbursement process laid out above, but in addition: